trueagi-io/hyperon-pln/metta/inference-control/README.md

 whether a depth is above zero.
-Instead, they consider a broader context, specifically syntactic elements of the target theorem expressed in the initial query, as well as the state of the current query as it exists along the trace of the inference.
+Instead, they consider a broader context, specifically syntactic elements of the target theorem expressed in the initial query, as well as the state of the current query as it evolves alongside the inference trace.
 Moreover, these considerations are themselves expressed as a theory.
 Thus, they are two theories, one theory about the problem to be solved, the *problem theory*, and another theory about the inference control that should be